GeorgeLuImmortal/DocLLM_reimplementation/README.md

 The re-implemented model architecture is availabled at https://huggingface.co/JinghuiLuAstronaut/DocLLM_baichuan2_7b

-**Since this is an re-implementation of model architecture, all newly added parameters are random initialized, you can download the model and continue pre-training or fine-tuning.**
+**Note that this is an re-implementation of model architecture, all newly added parameters are random initialized, you can download the model and continue pre-training or fine-tuning.**